Hazardous Drug Sampling

 “If any measurable contamination is found, the designated person must identify, document, and contain the cause of contamination.
 Such action may include reevaluating work practices, re-training personnel, performing thorough deactivation, decontamination, cleaning, and improving engineering controls.
 Repeat the wipe sampling to validate that the deactivation/decontamination and cleaning steps have been effective. “

-Click here to learn more about all of the other pharmacy services we can provide for you.
+Click here to learn more about surface sampling for hazardous drugs or any of the other pharmacy services we can provide for you.